Phantom-Proctor/discord_bot_te-/README.md

-# discord_bot_te-
+# discord_bot_template
-A template for a discord i would advice using an online ide such as kivy or replit
+A template for a discord bot,
+I would advice using an online IDE such as kivy or replit